Phineas Hitchcock

-Phineas Warren Hitchcock (November 30, 1831 – July 10, 1881) was an American Delegate and a Senator from Nebraska.
+Phineas Warrener (Note: Most sources give his middle name as "Warrener," though a few have simply "Warren.")
+Hitchcock (November 30, 1831 – July 10, 1881) was an American delegate and a senator from Nebraska.
 Hitchcock County, Nebraska, is named after him.

 Early life

 He was born in New Lebanon, Columbia County, New York, the son of Gad Hitchcock and Nancy Prime.
 When he turned 16, he began two years preparatory course study at the Great Barrington Academy in Great Barrington, Massachusetts.

 He entered Williams College in Williamstown, Massachusetts, graduating in 1855.
 His classmates at Williams included, James A. Garfield, James Gilfillan and John James Ingalls.
 After he graduated, and after several years of combined law study and journalistic work in New York State, he moved to the Territory of Nebraska in the spring of 1857, locating at Omaha, then a small settlement.

 Career

 Once in Nebraska, Hitchcock opened a law office, combining with the practice of his profession an agency for several insurance companies and a general real estate business.